reedlevinson/home/logistics/systems.md

 Once you have settled on a preferred editor, you should make that information available to apps that might open an editor for you.
 (One common example: `git commit` opens an editor for you to review a list of files to commit, and to type a commit message.)
-Even if you normally use a remote editor (like vscode) you should choose an editor (vim or emacs) for occasions when you need to make edits directly on plank.
+Even if you normally use a remote editor (like vscode) you should choose an editor (vim or emacs) for occasions when you need to make edits directly on plink.

 The most universal method is to define the `EDITOR` shell variable.
 We placed some examples in the file `~/cs50-dev/dotfiles/profile.cs50`, but you need to uncomment one of the lines to select the editor you prefer.